crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 ## Monday 20230403-0645 - 20230403-0700: 15 minutes

+## Monday 20230403-1200 - 20230403-1215: 15 minutes

+- [Done] Add download link to file that has customized download name for batch
+- [Done] Test refresh on config change
+- [Done] Test refresh on script change
+- [Done] Test refresh on template change
+- [Done] Test refresh on style change
+- [Done] Test automation interval
+- [Done] Test automation strict interval
+- [Done] Test manual run/print

+All tests pass with self testing.
+Now we will set up a server for internal testing.

+## Monday 20230403-1230 - 20230403-1245: 15 minutes

+- [Done] Consider replacing code == 'c' with either constant or enum
+- [Done] Update the framework to make it possible to restrict visible automations and batches based on a token via display.authorization.function = check.authorize and display.authorization.groups
+- [Done] Load the token from a cookie or from the url
+- [Done] Save authorization keys into input folder or debug folder or auth folder or authorization path so that scripts can use it
+- [Done] Implement programmable forms with progressive disclosure in the framework
+- [Canceled] Handle http errors using `add_exception_view`
+- [Canceled] Make it possible for author to override mapbox version
+- [Canceled] Consider compatibility with gunicorn
+- [Canceled] Implement ipynb forms
+- [Done] Update example forms
+- [Done] Update label in all content

+## Monday 20230403-1400 - 20230403-1415: 15 minutes

 # Schedule

-- [ ] Add download link to file that has customized download name for batch

-- [ ] Test refresh on config change
-- [ ] Test refresh on script change
-- [ ] Test refresh on template change
-- [ ] Test refresh on style change
-- [ ] Test automation interval
-- [ ] Test automation strict interval
-- [ ] Test manual run/print

 - [ ] Restore upload functionality view=file